-Most handheld VHF’s offer basic functionality.
+Most handheld VHF radios offer basic functionality.
 Others offer extras such as DSC.
 Higher end features are being developed and integrated in modern fixed and handheld units.
 It is important to bear in mind that in an emergency you want an easy to use radio that is easy to operate and control.
+2. Waterproofing?

 Don’t get confused with waterproof values.
 Submersible (IPX7) is much preferable to something that is only splash proof such as radios which are IPX4.
 3. Buoyancy